 15. Start a Product Photography Setup

 Products like watches, beverages, rings, small computer accessories, photography accessories are perfect as subjects for product photography set up on a budget.
 You can find out how to set up a photography studio for less than $1000.

 For those reeling under the pressures of having to find a way to survive without an income during this time of crisis, even a thousand dollars is a lot of money.
-Luckily, there are lots of things you can use that are probably already in your house.
+Luckily, there are plenty of things you can use that are probably already in your house.

 16. Join a Photography Course